jacksanford1/mysite/content/posts/tech-post.md

 After finishing Andrew Ng's machine learning courses, I decided it was time to try a project of my own.
 Part of what I like about ML is how it can be applied to almost anything.
 With that in mind, I wanted to try a project that hadn't been done before.

-I settled on finding the funniest friend in Friends because it seemed like an unanswered question and because it's something that my non-technical friends might find interesting.
+I settled on finding the funniest friend in FRIENDS because it seemed like an unanswered question and because it's something that my non-technical friends might find interesting.

-In order to find the funniest friend in Friends, we need to know which character generates the most laughter (per line).
+In order to find the funniest friend in FRIENDS, we need to know which character generates the most laughter (per line).
 There are two caveats that I explain in the [results article](https://jacksanford.me/posts/funniest-friend/) (which you should check out if you haven't yet).
 The first is that we assume audience laughter (and length of laughter) maps to how funny a spoken line is.
 The second caveat is that we can’t capture purely non-verbal humor, which turns out to be ~3% of the show's laughter (this is a rough calculation based on laughter’s proximity to spoken lines).

 There are three main parts to figuring out which character is responsible for which laughter.
 First is identifying who is speaking and when.
 Second is identifying laughter and when it occurs.
 Third is piecing together the first two parts to figure out who is responsible for each instance of laughter.